-- Wear an outer protective layer over your street clothing/scrubs (for example gowns, tunics) made from an impervious material intended to stop blood or other potentially infectious waste reaching clothes or skin beneath. - > A short sleeve outer protective layer is suitable for routine dentistry as a standard precaution. - > Change short sleeve outer protective clothing as soon as possible when visibly soiled or wet, or when exposed to contaminated aerosols for prolonged periods of time, and at least daily. - If you choose to wear a long sleeve gown as an outer protective layer, change as soon as possible when visibly soiled or wet, or when exposed to contaminated aerosols for prolonged periods of time, and between patients. - > While wearing an outer protective layer, limit your movement outside of the treatment area to involve only transient tasks such as escorting a patient from the waiting room or to the reception area. - Remove outer protective clothing before leaving the treatment area for a break involving eating and/or drinking, visiting the bathroom, and before leaving the practice premises. - > Reusable outer protective clothing is preferred as it has smaller waste and environmental footprint. - > Launder reusable outer protective clothing domestically as a separate load at the hottest temperature the fabric can tolerate, or in a commercial laundry that provides services for healthcare settings. - Place disposable outer protective clothing in the controlled waste after use, unless it is contaminated with blood to the extent that it qualifies as hazardous waste (refer to Safe disposal of waste). - > Wear fluid resistant outer protective layer when reprocessing.
+- Wear an outer protective layer made from an impervious material intended to stop blood or other potentially infectious waste reaching clothes or skin beneath, or transfer contamination beyond the dental practice environment.
+A key concept is layering. - > This could be achieved by protective coats or gowns over streetwear or scrubs. - When scrubs are worn as the practice uniform throughout the practice, it is necessary to wear a suitable outer protective layer on top of these.
+Alternatively, wear scrubs over another clothing layer and remove the scrubs before moving into a clean zone (for example when leaving the dental practice or before a lunch break). - > A short sleeve outer protective layer is suitable for routine dentistry as a standard precaution. - > Change short sleeve outer protective clothing as soon as possible when visibly soiled or wet, or when exposed to contaminated aerosols for prolonged periods of time, and at least daily. - > If you choose to wear a long sleeve gown as an outer protective layer, change as soon as possible when visibly soiled or wet, or when exposed to contaminated aerosols for prolonged periods of time, and between patients. - > While wearing an outer protective layer, limit your movement outside of the treatment area to involve only transient tasks such as escorting a patient from the waiting room or to the reception area. - Remove outer protective clothing before leaving the treatment area for a break involving eating and/or drinking, visiting the bathroom, and before leaving the practice premises. - > Reusable outer protective clothing is preferred as it has smaller waste and environmental footprint.

+- Launder reusable outer protective clothing domestically as a separate load at the hottest temperature the fabric can tolerate, or in a commercial laundry that provides services for healthcare settings. - Place disposable outer protective clothing in the controlled waste after use, unless it is contaminated with blood to the extent that it qualifies as hazardous waste (refer to Safe disposal of waste). - > Wear fluid resistant outer protective layer when reprocessing.